SkriptLang/skript-reflect/README.md

 * Some features may require you to use reflection to access private methods, fields, and constructors. skript-mirror's built-in reflection allows you to access these private members seamlessly.
 * One of Skript's essential features is its customizability.
 Extensions written in skript-mirror promote this, allowing users to quickly make changes to your code, if necessary.

+## What's been changed in this fork:
+* Support for more Java versions (Java 13, Java 14, OpenJ9)
+* Support for listening to asynchronous events
+* Suppression of and/or warnings
+* Class proxy fixes
+* Some smaller changes